maus-me/woopEssentials/README.md

   "ChannelId": 0,
   // Discord GuildID to link all discord features to "GuildId": 0,
+  // Roles that are allowd to use whitelist/allowcharselonce - use the /modifypermissions slashcommand to add/remove roles "ModerationRoles": null,
   // if true only the user that uses a discord slashcommand will see the response from the bot "UseEphermalCmdResponse": true,